Disney's 'Infinity' video game sees brisk retail sales

-SAN FRANCISCO, Sept 4 (Reuters) - Walt Disney Co’s recently launched video game “Infinity” is selling strongly and major retailers report they are replenishing stock to meet demand, an encouraging start for the media giant’s plans to turn around its loss-making game division.
+SAN FRANCISCO (Reuters) - Walt Disney Co’s recently launched video game “Infinity” is selling strongly and major retailers report they are replenishing stock to meet demand, an encouraging start for the media giant’s plans to turn around its loss-making game division.

 “The momentum continues to be very strong,” said Matt Hodges, a GameStop spokesman.
 “A couple of toy characters like Violet (the young female superhero from ”The Incredibles“) are hard to get.”